rempack-b/rempack/README.md

 The goal is to create a package manager that is as featureful as possible for the RM2.

+## Warning!

+This project uses a custom fork of rmkit.
+You'll need to pull down and build that fork, then either copy rmkit.h into the `extern` folder, or make a hard link to it.
+The changes in my rmkit fork will be upstreamed Eventually(tm)

 ### What is this?